Facts, Superlatives & Rankings

 - More than 500 dinosaur tracks were discovered at Clayton Lake State Park in the early 1980s.
 Their age is estimated at 100 million years, in the late age of dinosaurs.

-- The Capulin Volcano (8,000 feet) is so tall that five states can be seen from the top: New Mexico, Colorado, Kansas, Oklahoma and Texas.
+- From the summit of Capulin Volcano (8,000 feet), five states can be seen: New Mexico, Colorado, Kansas, Oklahoma and Texas.